 While the benefits outlined above are universal, sometimes it becomes imperative for a business to consider marketing content and website translation.
 Let’s go over a few warning signs that your business needs to make content translation a priority.

 The Data from Your Website Analytics Suggests It

 Take a look at your marketing analytics.
 Most programs, including Google Analytics, will show you which countries your visitors come from and which languages they speak.
 If you have a high number of people visiting your website and you’re not serving them well, you should translate your content.
 If you’re still not certain, you can drill down the data and check their bounce rates.
 Each person who bails right away is a lost potential customer.

 You Have an International Audience and Customer Base

 Whether you’re intentionally targeting an international base or not, if you’ve managed to attract one, it’s best practice to serve them in their preferred language.

 Your Competitors Are Doing It

-If your competitors are translating their content, they’re reaching audiences you can’t.
+When your competitors use translation services for marketing, it allows them to reach audiences you can’t.
 They’ll grow stronger and grow faster than you will unless you get on board.

 What Kinds of Content Should My Company Translate?